apify/apify-docs-v2/sources/academy/web_scraping_for_beginners/data_collection/save_to_csv.md

 # [](#saving-to-csv) Saving results to CSV

+**Learn how to save the results of your scraper's collected data to a CSV file that can be opened in Excel, Google Sheets, or any other spreadsheets program.**

+---

 In the last lesson, we were able collect data about all the on-sale products from [our tutorial **Fakestore** website](https://demo-webstore.apify.org/).
 That's great.
 But we ended up with results printed to the terminal, which is not very useful for further processing.
 In this lesson, we'll learn how to save that data into a CSV file that you can then open in Excel or Google Sheets.

 ## [](#converting-to-csv) Converting to CSV